 Housing element law specifies that jurisdictions must identify adequate sites to be made available through appropriate zoning and development standards to encourage the development of various housing types for all economic segments of the population.
 This includes single-family housing, multi-family housing, factory-built housing, mobile homes, emergency shelters, and transitional housing.
-Table 6-45 summarizes the housing types permitted within the primary residential zones in the county's unincorporated areas.
+Table 6-45-52 summarizes the housing types permitted within the primary residential zones in the county's unincorporated areas.

 In addition to the residential districts identified in the Land Use Element, several other zone districts permit limited residential development.
 These include the less-intensive agricultural districts (A-2), which permit one singlefamily dwelling unit per lot.
 Residential development is also permitted in the Interchange Transitional District and in most commercial/business and industrial districts (N-B, CM, C-B, L-I, and H-I) subject to a land use permit.
 In the Retail Business (RB) District and the General Commercial (GC) District, single-family homes and duplexes are permitted by right; however, multifamily developments require a land use permit.
+Once the zoning changes proposed in this Housing Element are completed, fewer sites in the Housing Element inventory will require land use permits for development of residential uses.